goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   <script src="https://apis.google.com/js/api.js"></script>
   ```
 - In order to check the code is working, type `gapi` in console.
 If it is, you are going to see object `{load: f}`.
-- So we are going to create a new React component that is going to essentially wrap the the Google library and make sure our user do the entire OAuth process.
+- So we are going to create a new React component that is going to essentially wrap the Google library and make sure our user do the entire OAuth process.
 - When you print out gapi in console, you will see that it only has a single function tied to it called `{load: f}`.
 - load means load up some internal library by making a follow up request over to Google servers and fetching some additional amount of JS code and then adding it essentially to Google library.
-- To do so, we are going to call `gapi.load` and then we are going to pass in a `clint:auth2`.
+- To do so, we are going to call `gapi.load` and then we are going to pass in a `'clint:auth2'`.
-- gapi.load(`client:auth2`)
+- gapi.load(`'client:auth2'`)
 - we can run that line of code and we will see the additional request automatically made to fetch some additional JS code and load it up into that library.
 - then we type `gapi` again, some additional properties have been added inside of the object.
 - After we load up the additional library, we can then register or initialize it with our OAuth client id by calling 'gapi.client.init({clientId:'your cliend Id'})'